How to Repurpose Old Saw Blades Into Garden Tools

 - Grind to bright, clean metal at the weld line.

-- Degrease to remove oils and shop contamination.
+- Degrease the area to remove oil and shop residue.

 Minimize heat and distortion